GoogleCloudPlatform/notebooks-blueprint-security/examples/standalone_example/README.md

 This example illustrates how to use the `notebooks-blueprint-security` blueprint.

 It requires a BigQuery table with sample PII data.
-An example is provisioned as part of the testing
+An example is provisioned as part of the testing specified in `/test/setup`

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs